savageogre/opengate/README.md

 If you look at the quickstart above, you will see that it's possible to use text-to-speech.

-First, specify two directories in the root of your schema like so:

-    model_dir: "../text_to_speech/models"
-    audio_dir: "../openstates_output/001_liminal_state"

-Each is relative to the path of the actual yaml file.
-The `model_dir` points to the directory which has the .onnx models you download.
-Every .onnx file will also need a related .onnx.json file.

-The `audio_dir` is the relative directory where it will dump all the output audio from text-to-speech, or look for WAV files you want to mix in.
-It will cache text-to-speech results there.
-If you want, you can pass `--force` or `-f` to have it force generate all new text-to-speech.

 The schema allows for mixed in text-to-speech and wav files through the `audio` key in each segment:

     - type: tone